uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** You are exploring solutions to improve the document search and indexing service for employees.
+**Stem:** You are exploring solutions to improve the document search and indexing service for employees.
 You need an artificial intelligence (AI) search solution that will include searching text in various types of documents, such as images.
 Which type of AI workload is this?

+**Answer Choices:**

 - [ ] semantic segmentation
 - [ ] computer vision